• Home

 28. Visit Florence Bay

 Florence Bay is located next door to Arthur Bay, so you once again have to walk to reach it.
-But because it takes a little extra effort to get there, you’ll find you’ll often have the beach to yourself.
+But because it takes a little extra effort to get there, you’ll often have the beach to yourself.

-The Best Food & Drink on Magnetic Island
+The best food & drink on Magnetic Island

 Wood-fired pizza from Mamma Roma.